-French Creek Natural Area Trail Professional Review and Guide
+French Creek Natural Area Trail Professional Guide

 "This trip in its entirety is long (12 miles), and many trekkers often camp for one night.
 Therefore, we suggest making this a trip of only 1.5 miles one-way.
 The trail is marked from both the east and west terminuses for this length; after that, hikers must make their own way.
 The trip travels along a gorge of unique rock formations, intersected by many stream crossings.